 The highlights of the seaplane journey that followed included some fantastic ocean views and the final arrival at Soneva Fushi’s “International Airport.”
 Which, as far as the “International” airports go, must be the cutest of them all.
 It’s just a small wooden platform, offshore from the resort.

-As we switched crafts for a short boat ride to the jetty we were presented with welcome drinks in the way of two coconuts, and our shoes were confiscated, in compliance with the “no news no shoes” policy.
-Needless to say, all the above put us right in the holiday mood.
+As we switched crafts for a short boat ride to the jetty, we were presented with welcome drinks in the way of two coconuts, and our shoes were confiscated, in compliance with the “no news no shoes” policy.
+All this put us right in the holiday mood.

-Soneva Fushi is one of the original luxury resorts in the Maldives so given its age, you would be excused expecting that the villas should come across as dated.
-But they are nothing of the kind.
+Given the age of the resort, you’d expect that the villas should be dated, but they are nothing of the kind.
 The “Robinson Crusoe” feel of the thatched roofs and the organic shapes of the walls have timeless appeal.

 The sixty-or-so villas are tucked away amongst the lush foliage, all with easy access to the beach, and they feel very private as if each were set up on its own deserted island.

 Check availability for Soneva Fushi: Booking.com | Tablet Hotels | Mr And Mrs Smith | Hotels.com or see what others think on TripAdvisor.

 Dream of an island

 The castaway theme extends to other aspects of the resort experience.
 The butlers are called Mr. Friday (or Ms. Friday), the dress code is casual and low-key, and one of the activities on offer is an intimate “desert island picnic”, set up on a tiny private islet… which is as close to the real Robinson Crusoe experience as you’d want to get.